Encarnacion, Chicago's poor defense boost Indians to 9-6 win | WHIZ News

 BIG BOOST

-Closer Cody Allen, along with Zach McAllister and Dan Otero, were unavailable because of their heavy workoads.
+Closer Cody Allen, along with Zach McAllister and Dan Otero, were unavailable because of their heavy workloads.
 Francona was encouraged other relievers were able to finish the win.

 “Always looking for positives,” he said.
 “That’s what we’re here for.
 The guys that were down, they were going to be down anyway.
 But it’s nice to have a day where they don’t pick up a baseball.”